viam-soleng/viam-modbus/README.md

 > Module version `5.x.x` is a complete overhaul of version 4 and contains small breaking changes!
 > Upgrade instructions: [UPGRADE.md](./UPGRADE.md)

-Configuration Instructions for previous versions: [Versions <= 4.x.x](https://github.com/viam-soleng/viam-modbus/tree/1b4d2b5eff74fc4ae759ce06350f41a52aae1044)
+Configuration Instructions for previous versions: [Versions <= 0.4.x](https://github.com/viam-soleng/viam-modbus/tree/1b4d2b5eff74fc4ae759ce06350f41a52aae1044)

-## Modbus Client Configuration [modbus:client]
+## Modbus Client Configuration [viam-soleng:modbus:client]

 The Viam modbus client component supports connections over tcp and serial.
 Which mode is used, depends on the `modbus.url` prefix as explained below.
 As with any other Viam module you can apply the configuration to your component into the `Configure` section.